 There are many benefits of a beautiful smile.
-Did you ever wonder why people feel happy around children?
+Have you ever wondered why people feel happy around children?
 Yes, they are cute and energetic, but research indicates it’s for another reason entirely.
 It’s because they smile an average of 400 times a day.
 It’s true.
 The average adult only does it about 20 times a day.
 Of course, adults have more responsibilities than children, but, you can offset the stress of those responsibilities by smiling.
 Research indicates that smiling reduces stress, and stress can affect your dental health.
-For people with beautiful teeth it is easy to do.
+For people with beautiful teeth, it is easy to do.

 Scientific Facts About Smiling